Native American policy of the Grant administration: Board of Indian Commissioners (1869)

-Appointment of Parker 1869
+Appointment of Parker (1869)

 On April 13, 1869, in a bold step, Grant appointed his aide General Ely S. Parker, Donehogawa, the first Native American Commissioner of Indian Affairs.
 Parker was Grant's military secretary during the Civil War.
 Parker, who was a full Seneca Native, received racial prejudice opposition in the Senate to his nomination.
 However, Grant's Attorney General Hoar said Parker was legally able to hold office.
 Grant believed that the Native Americans, when educated, could work within white society in modern America, and Parker served as Grant's role model.
 The Senate confirmed Parker by a vote of 36 to 12.
 During Parker's tenure Native wars dropped by 43 from 101 in 1869 to 58 in 1870.
 Plains Indians found it difficult to believe a literate "red man" be appointed to "Little Father" that always had gone to a white man.

 The management of Native affairs was delegated by Grant to the Secretary of Interior Jacob D. Cox and Parker.
 Parker authorized the Indian Board Commissioners to meet with Native peoples and their agents during the summer and fall.
 The Bureau under Parker employed more than six hundred workers.
 A total of seventy agents were under the control of fifteen superintendents.

 William Welsh, a prominent merchant, and former chairman of the Board of Indian Commissioners launched a personal campaign against Commissioner of Indian Affairs Parker to remove him from office, possibly motivated by racial animus.
 Welsh was allowed by Congress to prosecute the Bureau in a Congressional investigation over alleged Bureau malfeasance.
 Although Parker was exonerated, legislation passed Congress that authorized the board to approve goods and services payments by vouchers from the Bureau.
 Parker refused to abide by the voucher legislation and resigned office in 1871.
 Parker viewed the new law made the office of Commissioner a "clerk" to the board.
 Grant replaced Parker with reformer Francis A. Walker.

-Peigan massacre 1870
+Piegan massacre (1870)

 On January 23, 1870, the Grant administration's Peace Policy had a major setback when Major Edward M. Baker senselessly slaughtered 173 Piegan members, mostly women, and children.
 General Sheridan had ordered Baker to attack the Piegan warriors who raided European American settlements.
 In response, Baker attacked a Native village in Northern Montana on the Marias River.
 Gruesome details slowly emerged of the carnage: 30 Native warriors and 140 women and children were butchered outright.
 Philanthropist newspapers decried the violence.
 The New York Times said Baker's war was a "sickening slaughter," while the New York Tribune said the attack was a "national disgrace."
 Worse yet, the National Anti-Slavery Society blamed one of Grant's top generals, Sheridan, for starting the fight.

 Additionally, public outcry increased when General Sheridan defended Baker's actions.
-On July 15, 1870, Grant signed Congressional legislation that barred military officers from holding either elected or appointed office or suffer dismissal from the Army.
+In response, on July 15, 1870, Grant signed Congressional legislation that barred military officers from holding either elected or appointed office or suffer dismissal from the Army.
 In December 1870, Grant submitted to Congress the names of the new appointees, most of whom were confirmed by the Senate.